openlab-at-city-tech/openlab/wp-content/plugins/classic-editor/readme.txt

 = Default settings =

-When activated this plugin will restore the previous ("classic") WordPress editor and hide the new block editor ("Gutenberg").
+When activated and when using a classic (non-block) theme, this plugin will restore the previous ("classic") WordPress editor and hide the new block editor ("Gutenberg").
 These settings can be changed at the Settings => Writing screen.

 = Default settings for network installation =

 There are two options:

-* When network-activated this plugin will set the classic editor as default and prevent site administrators and users from changing editors.
+* When network-activated and when using a classic (non-block) theme, this plugin will set the classic editor as default and prevent site administrators and users from changing editors.
 The settings can be changed and default network-wide editor can be selected on the Network Settings screen.
 * When not network-activated each site administrator will be able to activate the plugin and choose options for their users.

 = Cannot find the "Switch to classic editor" link =

 It is in the main block editor menu, see this [screenshot](https://ps.w.org/classic-editor/assets/screenshot-7.png?rev=2023480).

+= Does this work with full site editing and block themes? =

+No, as block themes rely on blocks.
+[See Block themes article](https://wordpress.org/support/article/block-themes/) for more information.

 == Screenshots ==
 1. Admin settings on the Settings -> Writing screen.